Skip to main content

 Kings Creek walk

 For a gentler hike, take the Kings Creek walk.
-This 2.6km track follows a trail between two soaring canyons.
+This 2.6km track follows a trail between the soaring canyon walls.
 You’re still treated to spectacular views of the canyon and the sheer cliff face.
-Free wi-fi is available.

 Kings Canyon sunset viewing platform